-Until now, dealing with such requests and authenticating guest users requires considerable employee time and effort and introduces unpredictable costs.
+Until now, dealing with such requests and authenticating guest users has required considerable employee time and effort and introduced unpredictable costs.

 In order to address these compliance-related issues in an efficient manner, we have implemented a self-service portal where guest users are provided these capabilities, giving them direct control over their personal information while also saving costs.

 Important note: When a guest user decides to delete their full profile, their device is automatically disconnected from the network.